How to Use a Redirect Blocker in Chrome, Firefox, Edge, and Safari

 Enable Strict Enhanced Tracking Protection

 Go to Settings → Privacy & Security → Enhanced Tracking Protection and switch from Standard to Strict.
-Standard mode blocks known trackers; Strict also blocks tracking scripts inside redirects and cross-site cookies that ad networks use to chain redirects together.
-The tradeoff is that Strict mode occasionally breaks login buttons or embedded content on some sites — if something stops working, you can whitelist that specific site.
+Standard mode blocks known trackers; Strict also blocks tracking scripts inside redirects and the cross-site cookies ad networks use to chain redirects together.
+The tradeoff: Strict mode occasionally breaks login buttons or embedded content on some sites — if that happens, whitelist that specific site.

 Turn on redirect blocking in about:config

-Type about:config in the address bar, accept the warning, and search for accessibility.blockautorefresh.
-Set it to true.
-This stops pages from auto-refreshing or auto-redirecting after a delay — a tactic commonly used by low-quality ad pages to bounce you to a second destination before you can navigate back.
+Type about:config in the address bar, accept the warning, search for accessibility.blockautorefresh, and set it to true.
+This stops pages from auto-refreshing or auto-redirecting after a delay — a tactic used by low-quality ad pages to bounce you to a second destination before you can navigate back.

 Check your add-ons